 Enrolled students interested in obtaining a job should log on to the Colgate portal

-An I-9 form (used to determine work eligibility) must be on file with the Office of Financial Aid and Student Employment before a student may begin working.
+Getting Paid An I-9 form (used to determine work eligibility) must be on file with the Office of Financial Aid and Student Employment before a student may begin working.

 .
 Additionally, providing documents either that have no expiration date or that expire after your expected date of graduation may help you avoid having to either submit new ID documents or re-verify your employment authorization while enrolled at Colgate.

-are set according to the particular requirements of the position, as well as the number of years the student has held that particular position at Colgate.
+are set according to the particular requirements of the position, as well as the number of years the student has held that position at Colgate.
 No merit pay can be offered, but students remaining in their positions will receive a modest pay increase in each successive year.

 Students submit a record of their work hours to their supervisors on a regular basis, according to pre-established Student Payroll Deadlines